Lramseyer/vaporview/README.md

 ### Binary waveforms display a gap when zoomed in really far

 This unfortunately seems to be an issue with the Chromium renderer (which is what VScode uses to render everything.)
 The workaround is to change the Zoom level of VScode itself, or your display scaling settings.
-To do that, press **Ctrl + "="** or **Ctrl + "-"**
+To change teh VScode Zoom Level, press **Ctrl + "="** or **Ctrl + "-"**

 # Release Notes and development roadmap